roidelapluie/jsonnet-rpm/README.md

 # jsonnet-rpm

-This repo contains a spec file that enables you to build jsonner RPM's.
+This repo contains a spec file that enables you to build jsonnet RPM's.